-At University of Maryland Charles Regional Imaging, our skilled technologists have advanced training in breast imaging and are certified in mammography.
+At Bill and Julie Dotson Imaging Center, our skilled technologists have advanced training in breast imaging and are certified in mammography.
 We are accredited by the American College of Radiology.

 We use advanced digital mammography to produce images on a high-resolution computer monitor.
 Because the technologist can view these images immediately, we’re able to reduce the amount of time you spend in the imaging suite and lessen the need for retakes.
 And these images can be brightened and magnified to highlight specific areas for further examination.

 - Screening mammograms help us find unsuspected changes in your breast tissue

 - Diagnostic mammograms are performed if we find a change in your breast tissue with a screening mammogram or if you have had a previous breast cancer diagnosis

 - 3-D mammography (breast tomosynthesis) produces three-dimensional images of the breast, leading to better cancer screening and detection.

 These tests use low-level X-rays, which are the best screening methods for the detection of abnormalities in your breasts.

 The American Cancer Society recommends that all women age 40 and older have annual screening mammograms to detect breast cancer, even when no symptoms are present.

 For your safety